jonathastavares/Ruby-Scraper/README.md

 ## 3 - Execute code

+>- Go to the bin folder by typing: 'cd bin' on the terminal.
->- Run the code by typing: 'bin/main.rb' on the terminal.
+>- Run the code by typing: 'ruby main.rb' on the terminal.

 # Author